When searching for HR software solutions, it’s easy to run across many different acronyms describing Human Resource systems. What do they really mean?

 - Human Capital Management – HCM

 Despite the three terms often being used interchangeably, HRMS can sometimes be viewed as more comprehensive than HRIS or HCM systems.
-This possibly stems from HRIS originally being viewed as a system of interconnected databases, and HRMS being a level above those interconnected databases that integrated further software solutions for personnel management.
-As time goes on, many distributors and authors of HRIS and HCM are simply rebranding themselves as HRMS without changing the product, giving the impression that the three terms are truly interchangeable in the current environment.
+This possibly stems from HRIS originally being viewed as a system of interconnected databases, and HRMS landing a level above those interconnected databases that integrated further software solutions for personnel management.
+As time goes on, many distributors and authors of HRIS and HCM are simply rebranding themselves as HRMS without changing the product, thereby giving the impression that the three terms are truly interchangeable in the current environment.

 What will one of these systems manage?